Diarrhea while taking antibiotics what to do. Causes of diarrhea while taking antibacterial drugs

 Rules for taking antibiotics

-• take into account the recommendations of the doctor;
+• take into account the doctor’s recommendations;

 • read the instructions, follow the recommendations;